metrorailings/OwlBlog/content/posts/week-8-supercontest-picks.md

 #### _Injuries_

 On Cleveland's side, Baker's ribs still remain a point of concern.
 The loss of Odell Beckham Jr will have an impact in the passing game, regardless of what some idiots on ESPN think.
+Another injury worth noting here is that Myles Garrett will be playing with a bum ankle.
+Worrisome given he is Cleveland's best defensive player.

 Las Vegas is expected to come into this game pretty healthy.